Ovarian Stimulation Is a Key Component of Many Fertility Treatments

 When you visit an Ovation partner physician for help getting pregnant, you will find that ovarian stimulation is a part of many fertility treatments.

 The purpose of ovarian stimulation is to create regular ovulation for patients who have irregular or absent cycles.
 Ovarian stimulation can also help patients who have regular cycles by encouraging the ovaries to release multiple eggs, which increases the odds of getting pregnant.

 The most common treatments that require ovarian stimulation include intrauterine insemination, IUI, and in vitro fertilization, IVF.
 Ovarian stimulation is accomplished by using oral or injectable medication.

 - One of the most common oral medications is clomiphene citrate, commonly known as Clomid or Serophene.
-A patient will take a pill every day for 5 days at the beginning of her cycle.
+A patient will typically take a pill every day for five days at the beginning of her cycle.

 - A hybrid approach is also available for patients who do not ovulate in response to oral medications alone.
 This approach involves stimulating the ovaries using a combination of oral medication and low levels of injectable medication.

 Since these medications stimulate the ovaries to produce multiple eggs, there is a possibility that the use of oral or injectable medications can result in a pregnancy with multiples.
 However, the odds of this happening are low, and most patients have only one baby at a time.

 Ovarian stimulation is a critical part of many fertility treatments.
 If you have any questions ovarian stimulation, please contact an Ovation partner physician.